 Cold symptoms are part of your body’s healing processes.
 Most of the time, it does not require any help.
-However, you can get rid of a cold faster, even overnight, with the following simple measures.
+However, you can get rid of a cold faster, even overnight, with the following simple measures:

 - Stay at home: Staying at home when you are sick will restore your energy and protect others from getting infected.
 Do not fly unless it is extremely necessary.
 If you must fly, use some over-the-counter (OTC) decongestants and carry a nasal spray.
 Take all the social distancing precautions.
 A few hours of bed rest can do wonders for your body.

 - Drink plenty of hot fluids: Hot drinks or a cup of hot herbal tea can make you feel better.
 Hot liquids may relieve your nasal congestion, prevent dehydration and soothe discomfort due to a sore throat.
-Try sipping herbal tea, lemon water or warm broth.
+Try sipping herbal tea, lemon water, or warm broth.
 Soups, especially chicken soup, may help thin mucus and relieve aches and congestion.
 Try to take a hot drink before going to bed if you can’t sleep at night.
 Add a spoonful of honey to your herbal or lemon tea to help you sleep soundly and relieve your cough.
-However, avoid giving honey to a baby younger than one year old.
+However, avoid giving honey to a baby younger than one-year-old.
 Drinking hot fluids may loosen mucus and reduce nasal congestion.
-It also can help with headache and fatigue.
+It also can help with headaches and fatigue.
 Keep a glass or bottle handy and refill it with water.

 - Sleep: It will recharge your body.
 Insufficient sleep may weaken your immunity.
 It is one of the best medicines for a cold.
 Go to bed early and take naps during the day until you feel better.
 Place extra pillows under your head to ease sinus pressure and help you breathe more easily.
 Prop yourself up with pillows to help relieve a cough.